UPDATED with comment from Google and revised instructions for removing calendar spam. This story was originally published on May 11, 2018.

 “Calendar spam is trying to trick you to click on something stupid.
 I haven’t heard of many of them resulting in ransomware, but it could happen.
 It’s just trying to cast the biggest net to get the biggest number of email addresses, and hope that some of them click,” he says.
 “It’s literally a phishing expedition.”

-Google and Microsoft declined to comment for this story.
-Apple did not return a request to comment.
+Microsoft declined to comment for this story.
+Apple did not return requests for comment.
 But fortunately, you can take steps to flag calendar spam—and prevent it from automatically popping up in your calendar again.

-Google Calendar: From a Web browser, click on the event in Calendar, but be careful not to reply to it, and not to click on any of the links within it.
-At the top, under the Going section, click “Report spam.”
-The event, along with all others from that organizer, will be removed from your Calendar.
+Google provides tools to remove calendar spam, but in a limited manner that works only from a Web browser.
+From Google Calendar, double-click on the Spam event.
+Be careful not to reply to it, and not to click on any of the links within it.
+Click the More Actions drop-down menu.
+If the event was created by another user, you’ll see the “Report spam” option.
+The event, along with all others from that organizer, will be removed from your calendar.